TheOfficialFloW/TheOfficialFloW.github.io/_posts/2019-04-26-chromacity.md

 At this point, we are only one step away from capturing the flag.
 The flag is stored in a text file at `~/Desktop/flag.txt`.
 We can see its content by opening the file with any text editor or terminal.
 During the challenge, you could literally "see" the flag, as a short video was transmitted back to you after submitting the code. *xubuntu* doesn't have *geedit* preinstalled, however a quick google search yield that it should have the text editor *mousepad*.

 A little problem that occurred during the first submission is that it crashed the system.
-I quickly realized that we cannot use a string longer than 16 bytes or so, since some pointer is located at this offset.
+I quickly realized that we could not use a string longer than 16 bytes or so, since some pointer is located at this offset.
 Overwriting it with invalid content would result in a segmentation fault.
 Therefore, I did a dirty trick and shortened the file path twice, such that it could be opened with less characters:

 ```python
 p.rip(p.system, "mv Desktop a\0")